-- See United Nations, Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict, A/RES/54/263, United Nations, New York, 25 May 2000.
-The Protocol establishes that: - States will not recruit children under the age of 18 to send them to the battlefield. - States will not conscript soldiers below the age of 18. - States should take all possible measures to prevent such recruitment including legislation to prohibit and criminalize the recruitment of children under 18 and involve them in hostilities. - States will demobilize anyone under 18 conscripted or used in hostilities and will provide physical and psychological recovery services and help their social reintegration. - · Armed groups distinct from the armed forces of a country should not, under any circumstances, recruit or use in hostilities anyone under 18. - International Criminal Court, Rome Statute of the International Criminal Court, 1998, entered into force on 1 July 2002, ICC, The Hague, article 8(b)(xxvi), <www. icc-cpi.int/resource-library/Documents/RS-Eng.pdf>, accessed 22 October 2022. - International Classification of Crime for Statistical Purposes, p.
-11. 53 - World Health Organization, International Classification of Diseases (ICD), 11th edition, WHO, Geneva, 2018. - 55 International Classification of Diseases, chapter 23.
+- See United Nations.
+Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict.
+A/RES/54/263.
+United Nations, New York, 25 May 2000.
+The Protocol establishes that: - States will not recruit children under the age of 18 to send them to the battlefield. - States will not conscript soldiers below the age of 18. - States should take all possible measures to prevent such recruitment including legislation to prohibit and criminalize the recruitment of children under 18 and involve them in hostilities. - States will demobilize anyone under 18 conscripted or used in hostilities and will provide physical and psychological recovery services and help their social reintegration. - Armed groups distinct from the armed forces of a country should not, under any circumstances, recruit or use in hostilities anyone under 18. - International Criminal Court, Rome Statute of the International Criminal Court, 1998, entered into force on 1 July 2002, ICC, The Hague, article 8(b)(xxvi), <www. icc-cpi.int/resource-library/Documents/RS-Eng.pdf>, accessed 22 October 2022. - International Classification of Crime for Statistical Purposes (ICCS), p.
+11. 53 - World Health Organization, International Classification of Diseases (ICD), 11th edition, WHO, Geneva, 2018. - 55 International Classification of Diseases (ICD), chapter 23.

-Finally, the ICVAC integrates some of the definitions found in the Statistical Framework for Measuring the Gender-related Killings of Women and Girls (also Referred to as 'Femicide/ Feminicide').
-For example, gender-related killings of girls are among the illustrative examples of homicide of children that use the same definition.
-The perpetrators of gender-related killings identified in the statistical framework - intimate partners, other family members, other known or unknown perpetrators - are all included in the ICVAC and defined in the same way.
+Statistical Framework for Measuring the Gender-related Killings of Women and Girls (also Referred to as 'Femicide/Feminicide').
+56 For example, gender-related killings are among the illustrative examples of intentional homicide of children.
+57 The perpetrators of gender-related killings identified in the statistical framework - intimate partners, other family members, other known or unknown perpetrators - are all included in the ICVAC and defined in the same way.